rmaarle/me41035/content/pages/index.rst

 lectures, send an email to D.Boric@tudelft.nl with a request to be added.
 All lectures will also be posted to Youtube by the end of June.

+To join the live lectures and activities:

+1. Open the Microsoft Teams application.
+2. Select "Teams" and then "Sports Engineering 2021".
+3. Select the "General" channel (if not already selected).
+4. Wait for the video meeting to start and select "Join" when the meeting is active.

+**Note that lectures will be recorded and most will be posted publicly to Youtube.**

 .. _Microsoft Teams: https://www.microsoft.com/en-ww/microsoft-teams/group-chat-software/
 .. _Microsoft Account: https://account.microsoft.com